Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Modeling of the HESS

 \subsection{Battery Cycle Life Model}

-In recent years, substantial efforts have been made by both the researchers and industries to develop models that can predict the degradation of the lithium-ion batteries accurately \cite{Wang2011, Zhang2015, Hu2018, Zou2018}.
-A revised semi-empirical model based on Arrhenius equation is widely researched with large scale experiments, and this model is mostly applied in optimization and control problems related with batteries \cite{Wang2011}.
-As presented from Equation (\ref{eq:eq38}) to Equation (\ref{eq:eq41}), the capacity loss of this model is expressed as a function of the discharge current rate $ C_{rate} $, temperature $T$ and ampere-hour throughout ${A_h}$.
+In recent years, substantial efforts have been made by both academia and industries to develop models that can predict the degradation of the lithium-ion batteries accurately.
+Different models were developed to account for various factors responsible for capacity fade such as parasitic side reactions, solid electrolyte interphase formation and resistance increasing.
+However, experimental data are essential for studying the aging processes of a battery system and verifying the capacity fading mechanisms.
+A revised semi-empirical model based on the Arrhenius equation was widely used, and this model was mainly used in optimization and control problems related with batteries \cite{Wang2011}.
+As shown in Equation (\ref{eq:eq38}) to Equation (\ref{eq:eq41}), the capacity loss of this model is expressed as a function of the discharge current rate $ C_{rate} $, temperature $T$ and ampere-hour throughout ${A_h}$.

-where ${Q_{loss}}$ represents the battery capacity loss, $ A $ the pre-exponential factor, ${E_a}$ the activation energy from Arrhenius law ($J$), $ R $ is the gas constant of 8.314 , $ T $ is the absolute temperature (K), ${A_h}$ is the Ah-throughput, which represents the amount of charge delivered by the battery during cycling.
+where ${Q_{loss}}$ represents the battery capacity loss, $ A_{cl} $ the pre-exponential factor, ${E_a}$ the activation energy from Arrhenius law ($J$), $ R_{cl} $ is the gas constant of 8.314 , $ T $ is the absolute temperature (K), ${A_h}$ is the Ah-throughput, which represents the amount of charge delivered by the battery during cycling.